geerlingguy/raspberry-pi-dramble/README.md

     # Shut down all the Pis.
     $ ansible all -i inventory -a "shutdown -h now" -s

-#### Running `provision.yml`
+#### Running `main.yml`

-Once all the Pis are online and operational, all you need to do to get them provisioned is run the following command (in the same directory as this README), then sit back for a few minutes while all the software is installed and configured:
+Once all the Pis are online and operational, all you need to do to get them provisioned is run the command below (in the same directory as this README), then sit back for a few minutes while all the software is installed and configured (note that you may need to run `ansible-galaxy -r playbooks/requirements.txt` to install Ansible role dependencies if they're not already on your system):

     $ ansible-playbook -i inventory main.yml